-Beijing officials welcomed a delegation of European Union lawmakers on March 31, 2026, marking the first such diplomatic exchange in eight years.
+Beijing officials welcomed a delegation of European Union lawmakers marking the first such diplomatic exchange in eight years.
 High-stakes discussions at the Great Hall of the People focused on stabilizing trade relations that recently emerged from a cycle of retaliatory sanctions.
 China intends to leverage this diplomatic thaw to drive a wedge between Brussels and the United States.
+By March 31, 2026, the Beijing talks had become part of a wider effort to keep trade channels open.
 Trade ties between these regions were severely damaged throughout the early 2020s.
 Resumption of formal parliamentary dialogue suggests a shared desire to avoid the economic isolationism currently championed by several factions in Washington.
 Beijing seeks a return to predictable commerce to strengthen its domestic recovery.

 Economic interdependence used to be viewed as a buffer against open conflict.
 Modern geopolitical strategy has inverted this logic.
 Industrial leverage now is the primary instrument of statecraft, replacing traditional territorial expansion as the metric of national power.
 Controlling the infrastructure of globalization allows states to exert influences without firing a single shot.
 Beijing has pioneered this approach by integrating its manufacturing base into the essential hardware of Western life.
 Every port agreement and every telecommunication contract builds a layer of strategic depth that conventional militaries cannot easily penetrate.